codecov/example-rust/README.md

 `<PROJECT-NAME>` and `<hash>` are the appropriate project name and hash for your executable.

-Cargo typically generates two different executables: one for unit tests and one for doctests.
+The hash at the end may change if cargo generates different test executables with the same name.
 If you are building your code differently or without cargo, change the last two arguments to kcov to respectively represent where you want the coverage to be stored and which executable to run.